 1 1/2 cups of all-purpose flour

-First mash up the bananas (I used a potato masher), and then add the melted butter:
+First mash up the bananas (I use a potato masher), and then add the melted butter:

 YUM, banana goo!